-A healthy baked oatmeal recipe that will fill the air with the smell of freshly baked oatmeal cookies.
+A healthy Baked Oatmeal recipe that will fill the air with the smell of freshly baked oatmeal cookies.
 Use your favorite dried fruit for a hearty, filling breakfast.

 A few weeks ago, we enjoyed a day of 65 degrees weather.
 We went to sleep and woke up to 15 degree weather!
 Luckily, I had just seen this recipe for Baked Oatmeal and had the ingredients on hand.
 This is a great recipe!
 It smells like a big oatmeal cookie baking in the oven.
 Bob loved this – he said “it’s the perfect amount of sweetness, and the raisins just burst in your mouth.”
 The leftovers keep for many days and reheat well.
 This recipe is definitely a keeper, and I think craisins would be a good substitute too!

 My oven is possessed, so I had to bake this much longer to get it to the right consistency, but it was worth the wait!
+This is originally a Cooking Light recipe.

 If you love oatmeal, check out this Ultimate Steel Cut Oatmeal recipe!